letmejustputthishere/chain-fusion-starter/README.md

 ### Reading from and writing to EVM Smart Contracts

 To send transactions to the EVM, this project uses the [`ic-evm-utils`](https://crates.io/crates/ic-evm-utils) crate.
-This crate provides functionality for constructing, signing and sending transactions EVM networks, leveraging the [`evm-rpc-canister-types`](https://crates.io/crates/evm-rpc-canister-types) crate for data types and constants.
+This crate provides functionality for constructing, signing and sending transactions to EVM networks, leveraging the [`evm-rpc-canister-types`](https://crates.io/crates/evm-rpc-canister-types) crate for data types and constants.

 #### Key Functions:

--
+-   **sign_eip1559_transaction**: This function signs a EIP-1559 transaction.

--   **ERC20 Balance**: The `erc20_balance_of` function demonstrates how to construct and send a call to an ERC20 contract to query the balance of a specific address.
+-   **eth_call**: This function sends a call to an arbitrary EVM smart contract to read data from it.
+It constructs a JSON-RPC call to the EVM RPC canister, which then forwards the call to the EVM smart contract.

+-   **erc20_balance_of**: The `erc20_balance_of` function demonstrates how to construct and send a call to an ERC20 contract to query the balance of a specific address.
+It uses the `eth_call` function to send the call and parse the response.
 You can refer to the `erc20_balance_of` function in the `eth_call.rs` module to understand how to implement similar read operations for other types of EVM smart contracts.

--   **ETH Transfer**: The `transfer_eth` function demonstrates how to transfer ETH from the canister-owned EVM address to another address.
-It covers creating a transaction, signing it with the canister's private key, and sending it to the EVM network.
+-   **send_raw_transaction**: This function sends a raw transaction to an EVM smart contract.
+It constructs a transaction, signs it with the canister's private key, and sends it to the EVM network.

--   **Job Result Submission**: The `submit_result` function sends the results of a processed job back to the EVM smart contract.
-This is essential for interacting with smart contracts after processing events.
+-   **transfer_eth**: The `transfer_eth` function demonstrates how to transfer ETH from a canister-owned EVM address to another address.
+It covers creating a transaction, signing it with the canister's private key, and sending it to the EVM network. `transfer_eth` uses the `send_raw_transaction` function to send the transaction.

-By referring to these example functions in the `eth_send_raw_transaction.rs` module, you can implement similar functionality to send various types of transactions to EVM smart contracts from your canister.
-These examples illustrate the process for transferring ETH and submitting job results, but the same principles can be applied to other types of transactions.
+-   **contract_interaction**: The `contract_interaction` function demonstrates how to interact with arbitrary EVM smart contracts.
+It constructs a transaction based on the desired contract interaction, signs it with the canister's private key, and sends it to the EVM network. `contract_interaction` uses the `send_raw_transaction` function to send the transaction.
+The `submit_result` function in this starter project leverages this function to send the results of processed jobs back to the EVM smart contract.

 ## Use Cases